holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 3. **Default Values**:
    - Added sensible defaults for all transform parameters to match OpenSCAD's behavior
    - Documented the default values in code comments for better maintainability
-   - Ensured consistent handling of missing or invalid parameters
+   - Ensured consistency in default value application across all transform typesent handling of missing or invalid parameters

 ## 2025-05-21: Implementing Visitor Pattern for CST Traversal